 garycantrell@GreatoaksPCC.com

-The central concept in Great Oaks PCC approach to medical rollups is to use commercial bank financing primarily.
-This enables the associated practitioners to (i) exercise more autonomy than would normally be possible in a rollup controlled by private equity capital, and (ii) obtain substantially higher financial benefits.
+The central concept in Great Oaks PCC approach to medical clinic consolidations is to use commercial bank financing primarily.
+This enables the associated practitioners to (i) exercise more autonomy than would normally be possible in a platform controlled by private equity capital, and (ii) obtain substantially higher financial benefits.

-By means of an affiliated management services organization (MSO), clinics will benefit from third party management of all non-regulated features of operating a medical practice, leaving the doctors and medical staff to focus primarily on patient care.
-Using only a fixed amount of ‘core capital,’ the partnership will rely upon commercial banks for financing the partnership’s operating needs and funding additional acquisitions.
-This greatly reduces the cost of capital for all concerned.
+By means of the affiliated management services organization (MSO), clinics will benefit from professional management of all non-regulated aspects of the clinics, leaving the doctors and medical staff to focus primarily on patient care.
+The Core Clinics’ consolidated resources enable the PCC platform to rely primarily upon commercial banks for financing the partnership’s operating needs and funding additional acquisitions.
+This greatly reduces the cost of capital for all purposes.

-SELL THE PRACTICE: Sell the practice to a larger platform financed and controlled by private equity, which is a common conventional solution.
+SELL THE PRACTICE: Typically, loss of control will result from sale to a larger platform, often one controlled by private equity, which is a common solution for those retiring.

-MERGE THE PRACTICE into a PCC platform: Merge the practice into a larger operating partnership, cashing out a significant portion of the equity while leaving the remaining equity interest in the platform.
-This partnership is primarily bank-financed and appeals mainly to doctors who plan to actively practice medicine for at least five years.
+MERGE THE PRACTICE into a PCC platform: Merge the practice into a larger operating partnership with other doctors, cashing out a portion of the equity while leaving the remaining equity interest in the platform.
+The PCC partnership is primarily bank-financed and appeals mainly to doctors who plan to actively practice medicine for at least five years.

 · maintaining local clinic identity/brand, and

-· ready access to capital for clinic expansions and adding new staff as opportunities arise.
+· ready access to capital for clinic expansions and adding new staff.